-A lively restaurant in Gage Park, I knew it was a good sign when I smelled white onions being grilled as soon as I walked in.
-Those onions gave El Asador’s quesabirria tacos the crunch that I want to go with a side of rich consomé.
+A lively restaurant in Gage Park, we knew it was a good sign when we smelled white onions being grilled as soon as I walked in.
+Those onions gave El Asador’s quesabirria tacos the crunch that you want to go with a side of rich consomé.
 Their beef quesabirria is a new offering and can be ordered at both their 47th and 51st location.
 You can get the three or four taco quesabirria dinner—it comes with rice and beans, along with a side of cilantro, onion, and the consomé.
 I’m still mad I didn’t order the four taco dinner.
 Until next time.

 Some are new to this, but Birrieria Ocotlan is true to this.
 They’ve been serving birria (and now quesabirria tacos) since 1978.
 It’s a family recipe, and they like to keep things traditional with choices including beef and goat tacos.
 A “Combo Quesatacos″ includes three quesabirria tacos, beans, rice, a pop (yes, pop, not soda), and of course, a side of consomé.